-Joe Biden Selected A ‘Mass Murderer’ For His HHS Nominee, Commentator Says
+Joe Biden Selected A 'Mass Murderer' For His HHS Nominee, Commentator Says

 "Your actions perpetuate a spirit of intolerance and discrimination against LGBTQ individuals and specifically transgender individuals," the doctor said of her attackers.

-Per The Daily Wire, LGBT advocacy group Victory Institute lobbied to secure Levine a spot in the Biden administration.
-Robin Gonzalez, a member of the group, claimed that there is “value in giving visibility” to medical professionals like Levine, who she said is “unique in her field.
+As further noted by The Daily Wire, LGBT advocacy group Victory Institute lobbied to secure Levine a spot in the Biden administration.
+Robin Gonzalez, a member of the group, claimed that there is "value in giving visibility" to medical professionals like Levine, who she said is "unique in her field."

-Elsewhere, some praised Biden on social media for fulfilling his promise to advance rights for transgendered people.
+Elsewhere, some praised Biden on Twitter and other social media platforms for fulfilling his promise to advance rights for transgendered people.